5 ways to deal with rising college fees for your child!

 Always analyze the interest rates, yield, and interest compounding frequency from different providers before settling for one.

-The more interest rate you get on FD, the bigger the child education fund corpus.
+The higher the interest rate you get on FD, the bigger the child education fund corpus.
 However, FD may not provide 10-15% returns, but it is a volatile-free debt instrument.

 The experts help design a personalized child education investment plan highlighting the guardian’s current income and future educational costs, hassle-free.